netobserv/documents/cncf/CNCF project - GTR.md

 Security measures have been baked in from GA day-0, and continuously improved over time.
 For instance, from day-0, TLS / mTLS has been recommended through Kafka; RBAC and multi-tenancy supported via the Loki Operator; eBPF agents, running with elevated privileges, are segregated in a different namespace; fine-grained capabilities are favored whenever possible.
 A threat modeling as been done internally at Red Hat.
 2. Applying secure configuration has the best user experience Security by default is preferred, although not always possible.
 Servers use TLS by default. eBPF agents run in non-privileged mode by default.
-Network policy is unfortunately not always installed by default, as it may blocks communications unexpectedly with some CNIs, but it does in OpenShift.
+Network policy is unfortunately not always installed by default, as it may blocks communications unexpectedly with some CNIs, but it does with OVN-Kubernetes.
 3. Selecting insecure configuration is a conscious decision Features that require the eBPF agent privileged mode will not automatically enable it: it remains a conscious decision.
 4. Transition from insecure to secure state is possible